HazyResearch/hyena-dna/README.md

 Things to note:

 Train dataset will change during training, but the test set will always be fixed.
 The test len/batch size is set the normal way in your command launch, ie, `dataset.batch_size`, `dataset`.

+### Experimental

+We have an experimental bidirectional implementation of HyenaDNA.
+We used this in a recent ablation on the GenomicBenchmarks dataset where we trained from scratch, ie, did not pretrain using masked language modeling via BERT.
+We compared this to the standard causal HyenaDNA, and the causal version performed better.
+But some people very much want a bidirectional HyenaDNA, so we provide one instantiation of this, of which there are many ways to do bidirectionalality.

+In regards to how we implementated it, we simply manipulate the padding of the FFT convolution.
+Checkout the `src/models/sequence/hyena.py` script for more details (eg just search for `bidirectional`).

+To use bidirectional, pass in the flag (at launch) `model.bidirectional=True`, that's it!

+Note, the codebase only supports bidirectional training from scratch on a downstream task, ie, no masked language model pretraining.
+It doesn't make sense to do causal pretraining using bidirectionalality, so use at your own risk!

 ## Citation